-Inputs for data fields can be either quantitative or qualitative and, thus, of either numeric, date, or text formats.
+Inputs for data fields can be either quantitative or qualitative and, thus, of either numeric, date or text formats.
 Although data types may vary from one column to the other, all entries in each database column are necessarily of a unique type.
 Particularly, we avoid entering any explanatory text into numeric fields but only integers or floats.
 Dates consistently conform to the ISO 8601 format, representing the year, followed by the month and the day, i.e., yyyy/mm/dd.
 Exact dates may be underreported in the public domain for some historical or even new cases of induced earthquakes, possibly due to inappropriate monitoring or recording.
 We replace missing dates on the month and day levels with the first month of the year and the first day of the month, respectively.
 If this is the case, explanatory comments are provided in the Excel file.
 Furthermore, we unify the database by converting all numeric values to SI units.
 Accordingly, the database allows for direct calculations and data processing without requiring any unit and/or format conversion by other researchers.

-We grade the entries for the host rock properties based on the data source: A for direct measurements of the parameter at the injection place, B for representative values of the same formation in an adjacent field or basin, and C for those rendering the typical behavior of the corresponding stratigraphy.
+We grade the entries for the host rock properties based on the data source as follows: A for direct measurements of the parameter at the injection place, B for representative values of the same formation in an adjacent field or basin, and C for those rendering the typical behavior of the corresponding stratigraphy.
 We provide the grade of each entry in the comment for the corresponding cell in the Excel file.
 We prioritize citing data in the order of reliability, i.e., grades A to C, narrowing down uncertainties of ensuing studies that users may build upon this database.
 The included grade-C values are published estimates of rock properties, commonly for numerical simulations, whose reliability in reproducing the rock behavior was adequately justified.
-If neither of the graded information is available, we avoid making independent and unverified assumptions to fill in the respective column for an event.
+If none of the graded information is available, we avoid making independent and unverified assumptions to fill in the respective column for an event.
 Values resulting from grade-B information can also be accompanied by non-trivial levels of uncertainty because the rock structure and its behavior may vary from place to place depending on the tectonic and environmental conditions undergone by the rock.
 In addition, different direct measurement techniques may give rise to discrepancies in the inferred parameter values.
-In cases where grade A is available, the values refer to laboratory evaluations unless otherwise stated in the comment.
+In cases where grade-A information is available, the values refer to laboratory evaluations unless otherwise stated in the comment.
 If measurements from multiple approaches are available, laboratory data are set as a reference for the sake of consistency with the remaining part of the database.
-The values derived from other sources are provided in the comment, notwithstanding the notion that in situ field measurements may be more representative of the average rock mass behavior (Vilarrasa et al., 2013, Neuzil, 2019).
+The values derived from other sources are provided in the comment, notwithstanding the notion that in situ field measurements may be more representative of the average rock mass behavior (Vilarrasa et al., 2013; Neuzil, 2019).
 Similar concerns could arise in parameter extraction from independent evaluations by different studies.
-For conflicting cases, we either merge the inferred data (ranges) or choose among them depending on the supremacy of the input data, techniques and assumptions applied for their assessment.
-The former strategy is commonly adopted for laboratory measurements of rock properties whereas the latter usually takes place for in situ stress evaluations.
+For conflicting cases, we either merge the inferred data (ranges) or choose among them dependTable 1.
+The number of collected induced earthquakes for each type of underground injection activity and their proportion in the database.